BeastBrook888/BeastBrook888.github.io/README.md

 from disk.
 The only external request is Google Fonts, which degrades to system fonts if unavailable.

-## Editing your contact details

-They live near the top of `src/template.html`, in the block marked `FILL IN YOUR CONTACT DETAILS HERE`.
-Change them there and rebuild.

 ## Where the charts come from

 All 24 figures are the charts **as published**, not re-plotted.
 The four SAGB